kshitijjagatkar/Disaster_Response_project/README.md

 Web API that classifies disaster messages.

 1. Project Motivation
+2. Project Summary
-2. Project Components
+3. Project Components
-3. File Descriptions
+4. File Descriptions
-4. Installation
+6. Installation & Run
-5. Results
+7. Results

 ## 1. Project Motivation
  I recently gained some data engineering skills So, I found out this project can help me build an overall intution about Data engineering.
  I applied these skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.

+## 2. Project Summary
+ So, how this application helps people or organisation during disaster?.
+After running the app in the browser you have to put a message/query that you want process afte a while you will see to which departmen it belongs to.
+For eg your if your message goes like this "We need food and shelter" then it would recognize it belongs to food,shelter, or any helth emergency.

-## 2. Project Components
+## 3. Project Components
 This project basically divided into three sections as follows:
 1. ETL (Extract Transform Load) Pipeline
      * Loads the messages and categories datasets